divyatv/MachineLearning_ChicagoCrime/Readme.md

-Machine learning workflow on Chicago crime dataset.
+#Machine learning workflow on Chicago crime dataset.

+##Team:
+Divya Vishnumurthy
+Frances Doyle
+Harshavardhan Suresh
+Kevin Kao
+Joe Strawinski
+Ramesh Kalagnanam

-Solution statement goals:
+##Solution statement goals:
 Define scope (including Data Source)
 Define target performance
 Define context for usage
 Define how solution will be created

-Our solution statement:
+##Our solution statement:
 Use the machine learning workflow to process and transform Chicago crime dataset to create a prediction model.
 This model must predict if a crime will result in an arrest with 70% or greater accuracy.

 Data is extracted from the Chicago Police Department's Citizen Law Enforcement Analysis and Reporting system